pashokman/all_actions_project/README.md

     + add 8 elements on a page and remove 5 of them (delete from last added element).
 * TestUploadDownload
     + upload file and check header and file name on successful upload page;
-    + download file and check if file exists on a disk, delete file and check if file exists on a disk;
+    + download file and check if file exists on a disk, delete file and check if file exists on a disk.
+* TestBasicAuth
+    + basic auth handling.
+* TestBrokenImagesLinks
+    + find broken images;
+    + find broken links.

 ## Actions that I trained to automate:
 * open browser;